hanfak/topics-to-learn/other/software-engineering.md

   - Understanding the implications of trade offs to help make better decisions
   - **There are not right or perfect choices**
 - Due to the internet, open source, software dev is not about creating alogorithms for everything.
 Instead it is about knowing about libraries and using and combining these to create your product.
+- Understanding how software is developed inside out and deployed, allows us to design/engineer it better for functional and non functional requirements
+  - Poorly designed and implemented software will not run fast on fast hardware.
+  - Even well-designed software may not perform and scale optimally on fast hardware

 ## Deliver Better Software, Faster